 SuRo Capital Corp. to Report Fourth Quarter and Fiscal Year 2022 Financial Results on Wednesday, March 15, 2023

-/EIN News/ -- NEW YORK, March 08, 2023 (GLOBE NEWSWIRE) -- SuRo Capital Corp. (“SuRo Capital”) (Nasdaq: SSSS) today announced that it will report its financial results for the quarter and fiscal year ended December 31, 2022 after the close of the U.S. market on Wednesday, March 15, 2023.
+NEW YORK, March 08, 2023 (GLOBE NEWSWIRE) -- SuRo Capital Corp. ("SuRo Capital") SSSS today announced that it will report its financial results for the quarter and fiscal year ended December 31, 2022 after the close of the U.S. market on Wednesday, March 15, 2023.

 Management will hold a conference call and webcast for investors at 2:00 p.m.
 PT (5:00 p.m.
 ET).
 The conference call access number for U.S. participants is 866-580-3963, and the conference call access number for participants outside the U.S. is +1 786-697-3501.
 The conference ID number for both access numbers is 1126159.
 Additionally, interested parties can listen to a live webcast of the call from the "Investor Relations" section of SuRo Capital's website at www.surocap.com.
 An archived replay of the webcast will also be available for 12 months following the live presentation.